 Fortunately, it’s not as complex as one would expect to add learning and development technology to any organization.
 Creating a corporate culture that treats learning as positive and necessary for success is only part of the equation.
 Learning and development must become part of the operational focus of the organization, with clear pathways of skills laid out for every job type.

-# 1 - Getting complete buy-in from corporate leaders – One of the most critical aspects of getting ready for a learning and development program for employees is getting 100 percent participation and encouragement from the executive leadership team.
+One of the most critical aspects of getting ready for a learning and development program for employees is getting 100 percent participation and encouragement from the executive leadership team.
 Start from the top down, and get the CEO and CFO on board.
 Then work on other management levels, focusing on the ROI of the L&D planning.

 Over time, measure the results, failures, and successes of your learning and development program to tweak it and improve things for the future.